 John von Neumann

 1. What do we do?
-Help people and organizations learn, think and develop more effectively.
+Help people and organizations learn, think and develop differently

 2. How?
 By providing structured, personalised and contextualised opportunities for individuals and groups to analyse, learn about, articulate and develop their professional thoughts, feelings and behaviours.

 3. What techniques do we use?
 We compose and facilitate highly developmental learning conversations.
-Design of these exploits 21st Century neuroscience, but the style of interaction is influenced by person-centred counselling and psychotherapy.
+Design of these exploits neuroscience, but the style of interaction is influenced by person-centred counselling and psychotherapy.

 4. What does success look like?
 Clients regularly describe this as the most focused and transformative professional development they have experienced, and every participant enjoys a unique learning journey.

-5. What's in it for paticipants?
+5. What's in it for participants?
 Innovative and transformative professional development - participation changes how people think and feel and improves individual, team and organization performance.

-Participants learn transferrable development skills, materials and techniques are designed so that participants continue using them for their own development and that of their team or organization.
+Participants learn transferrable development skills - materials and techniques are designed so that participants will continue to use them for their own development and that of their team or organization.
 As such they constitute the first designed truly Continuing Professional Development system.